LumaKernel/coqpit.vim/README.md

 Use your command or replace with original ones.

-For concrete example, see `:help coquille-customize-window-example` .
+For concrete example, see `:help coqpit-customize-window-example` .

 ## F.A.Q.